isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2020-01-31-lsb-exams-to-be-held-on-monday-4th-may-2020-cadastral-law.md

 55 Newton Road
 Singapore 307987

- 2. Eligible candidates may apply to sit for the examinations by completing and submitting the attached registration form **(scanned copy via email)** together with the examination fees to the Registar, Mr Derick Tan (derick_tan@sla.gov.sg) and Assistant Registrar, Ms Mitsy Ng (mitsy_ng@sla.gov.sg).
+ 2. Eligible candidates may apply to sit for the examinations by completing and submitting via email the **scanned copy** of the LSB Exam Registration form (found in the “Forms” section of the LSB website https://lsb.mlaw.gov.sg} ; together with the examination fees to the Registar, Mr Derick Tan (derick_tan@sla.gov.sg) and Assistant Registrar, Ms Mitsy Ng (mitsy_ng@sla.gov.sg).
 Candidates are responsible for understanding and complying with the rules governing the examinations as set out in Part IV (Examinations) of the Land Surveyors Rules.

  3. Mode of payment **(Payment by cheque will not be accepted)**